Padmashree02/Face_Detection-Res10/README.md

         - Else no, then will pass to the next detection.

-  > As the Face detecton model is designed with a motivation of SSD theory, the result from the input image will display the image with one face detection.
+  > As the Face detecton model is designed with a motivation of SSD theory, the result from the input image will display the image with all valid face detection.